DongheeKang/MLOps_Note/linux_administration.md

 ### Upgrade of HANA DB

     ===============================================================================================
-    Upgrade of HANA volume size
+    Upgrade of HANA volume size by LVM
     ===============================================================================================
     1. Command sets
       $ sudo su -